 I have spoken about particular aspects of my research at various conferences both in the UK and overseas.
-In 2018 I travelled to Rome to deliver a paper on new approaches to historical fiction, and in 2019 I was invited to a major international conference on early medieval England in Albuquerque, New Mexico (pictured below), where I presented some of my research into early medieval attitudes towards comets, eclipses and other celestial phenomena.
+In 2018 I travelled to Rome to deliver a paper on new approaches to historical fiction, and in 2019 I was invited to a major international conference on early medieval England in Albuquerque, New Mexico (pictured below), where I presented some of my research into medieval understanding of comets, eclipses, supernovae and other celestial phenomena.

 The PhD has given me the opportunity to redefine myself as a writer and to expand my horizons by experimenting with form, voice and prose technique.
 I’ve made a conscious effort to break away from my usual writing habits and to go beyond my comfort zones, and the writing I’ve produced has been some of my most imaginative work.